phalcon-orphanage/docs/docs/en/application-micro.md

 <a name='handlers-controllers'></a>
 ### Controllers
 With the `Phalcon\Mvc\Micro` you can create micro or medium applications.
-Medium applications utilize the micro architecture but expand on it to utilize more than the Micro but less than the Full application.
+Medium applications use the micro architecture but expand on it to utilize more than the Micro but less than the Full application.

 In medium applications you can organize handlers in controllers.